Machrie Moor Stone Circles: Description

 The six stone circles are situated below a prominent notch on the skyline to the northeast where Machrie Glen divides into two steep-sided valleys.
 At the summer solstice the notch is intersected by the sun at sunrise, and this may explain why the circles were sited in this location.

 The stone circles were recorded in 1861 by James Bryce, and numbered 1 to 5.
 Five other monuments in the area were numbered 6 to 10, and when subsequently a further stone circle was discovered almost completely submerged in peat in 1978, it was numbered Machrie Moor 11.
 Around 1 kilometer to the west is the remains of the Moss Farm Road Stone Circle (Machrie Moor 10).

+In June 2025 it was announced by Historic Environment Scotland that geophysical survey had discovered another prehistoric circle at Machrie Moor.